 How to fill your plate

 In addition, your next barbecue shouldn’t be all about the food.
-Include a physical activity to get everyone moving, like kickball, softball or whiffle ball, badminton or Frisbee.
-“An activity will not only burn more calories, but also encourages family interaction and fun,” Maxson says.
+Include a physical activity to get everyone moving, like kickball, softball or whiffle ball, badminton or Frisbee, to help you burn calories and encourage family interaction and fun.

 So, grab a Frisbee, toss on your apron and enjoy a barbecue that could help lower your chances for cancer.